elliewix/textbook-reviews/README.md

 * flame any books/authors or say that something is bad or good without constructive qualification
 * please no "for kids" books
 * ditto on scratch
+* don't tell me this class shouldn't exist of question the pursose or value

 ## How?